dankamongmen/notcurses/README.md

   consideration from the beginning.

 * A more orderly surface than that codified by X/Open: Exported identifiers are prefixed to avoid common namespace collisions.
-The library object exports a minimal set of symbols.
 Where reasonable, `static inline` header-only code is used.
 This facilitates compiler optimizations, and reduces loader time.
 Notcurses can be built without its multimedia functionality, requiring a significantly lesser set of dependencies.

 * All APIs natively support the Universal Character Set (Unicode).
 The `nccell` API is based around Unicode's [Extended Grapheme Cluster](https://unicode.org/reports/tr29/) concept.